boazbk/tcs/lec_12_NP.md

 * If we already know an algorithm for $G$ and $F \leq_p G$ then we can use the reduction to obtain an algorithm for $F$.
 This is a widely used tool in algorithm design.
 For example in [linerprogsec](){.ref} we saw how the _Min-Cut Max-Flow_ theorem allows to reduce the task of computing a minimum cut in a graph to the task of computing a maximum flow in it.

-* If we have proven (or have evidence) that there exists _no polynomial-time algorithm_ for $F$ and $F \leq_p G$ then the existence of this reduction allows us to concludes that there exists no polynomial-time algorithm for $G$.
+* If we have proven (or have evidence) that there exists _no polynomial-time algorithm_ for $F$ and $F \leq_p G$ then the existence of this reduction allows us to conclude that there exists no polynomial-time algorithm for $G$.
 This is the "if pigs could whistle then horses could fly" interpretation we've seen in [reductionsuncompsec](){.ref}.
 We show that if there was an hypothetical efficient algorithm for $G$ (a "whistling pig") then since $F \leq_p G$ then there would  be an efficient algorithm for $F$ (a "flying horse").
 In this book we often use reductions for this second purpose, although the lines between the two is sometimes blurry (see the bibliographical notes in [reductionsbibnotes](){.ref}).

 The most crucial difference between the notion in [reduction-def](){.ref} and the reductions we saw in the context of _uncomputability_ (e.g., in [reductionsuncompsec](){.ref})  is that for relating time complexity of problems, we need the reduction to be computable in _polynomial time_, as opposed to merely computable.